 Everyone likes lasagne and it holds up well if you're going to serve it to them at 5 o'clock then reheat later for you.
-Three shortcuts make life easier: fresh lasagne sheets cut down the cooking time and are easy to snip with kitchen scissors so you don't waste energy snapping up dried lasagne to fit your dish.
-Secondly, crème fraîche is an instant cheat's substitute for white sauce.
-Thirdly, using a batch of defrosted, batch-cooked sausage ragu means you can have this in the oven in five minutes flat.
+Two shortcuts make life easier: crème fraîche is an instant cheat's substitute for white sauce.
+Plus, using a batch of defrosted, batch-cooked sausage ragu means you can have this in the oven in five minutes flat.
 If you don't have any pre-prepped sauce, make the butternut squash one below in 20 minutes.

 1 ball buffalo mozzarella